 3D Design.
 A CAD design of your product lets you see it from every angle.
 The configuration and dimensions of the product are determined, and you get a clear visualization of what it’ll look like when it’s built.
 Augmented reality tools allow you to digitally place your object in space, giving you a better sense of scale.

 3D Printed Prototype.
 The benefit of a CAD design is that it can be printed.
 Seeing your product on a screen is one thing.
 Holding it in your hand gives you a much better idea of the size and shape of the end product.

 With the design finalized, the designer will create all the files and measurements that a factory needs to produce the end product.

 Right now, it isn’t difficult to find a factory in China.
 There are listings sites like Alibaba that will connect you with producers all over the world.
 However, it is difficult to verify whether they’re up to the task.

 Sourcing agents can make the task easier, but come with their own risks.
 Often they are secretly working on the factory’s behalf, rather than finding the right producer for you.
+That’s why many use third party sourcing agents and inspectors like www.jonble.com to ensure that things are being done right and without corruption.
 Rarely are they transparent with their fees and markup.
 Factories on Alibaba and sourcing agents know that people wouldn’t be using them if they were familiar with manufacturing in China.
 They often take advantage of that.
 Finding the factory is just one part of the equation.
 To make your production run go smoothly, you need to know how to work with producers.
 Let’s get into the business culture and manufacturing landscape: